Convention Parliament (1660)

 After the Declaration of Breda had been received, Parliament proclaimed on 8 May that King Charles II had been the lawful monarch since the death of Charles I in January 1649.
 The Convention Parliament then proceeded to conduct the necessary preparation for the Restoration Settlement.
 These preparations included the necessary provisions to deal with land and funding such that the new régime could operate.

 Reprisals against the establishment which had developed under Oliver Cromwell were constrained under the terms of the Indemnity and Oblivion Act which became law on 29 August 1660.
 Nonetheless there were prosecutions against those accused of regicide, the direct participation in the trial and execution of Charles I.

 The Convention Parliament was dissolved by Charles II on 29 December 1660.
 The succeeding parliament was elected in May 1661, and was called the Cavalier Parliament.
-It set about both systematically dismantling of all the legislation and institutions which had been introduced during the Interregnum, and the confirming of the Acts of the Convention Parliament.
+It set about both systematically dismantling or recasting all legislation and institutions which had been introduced during the Interregnum, and confirming of the Acts of the Convention Parliament.

 Legislation

-In legal statutes, the Convention parliament is cited as 12 Charles II (parliamentary session of the "12th regnal year of Charles II").
+In legal statutes, the Convention parliament is cited as 12 Cha.
+2 (parliamentary session of the "12th regnal year of Charles II").
 Among the acts passed by it were: